derickfay/import-alfred-snippets/README.md

 If all goes well, you should then have individual files in the same directory with names like *any [8760badff15c594b6308564f4460e7].json* , where the text in brackets is a random string generated as the uid (used by Alfred to track usage).

 Move the newly generated files to .../Alfred.alfredpreferences/snippets/*groupname* where groupname is the group where you want the snippets.
 Creating a new folder will create a new group in Alfred.
 After a few seconds, the new snippets willl appear in Alfred's preferences.
+(To view this folder in Finder, you'll need to find your Alfred.alfredpreferences file

 You can then delete or replace **snippets.csv** and start again.